-Another shorter variety, ‘Winter Red’ grows to 4′ x 6′ wide with the most amazing red ‘flowers’ (which are actually called bracts) that last for many months.
+A shorter variety, ‘Winter Red’ grows to 4′ x 6′ wide with the most amazing red ‘flowers’ (aka: bracts) that last for many months.

-Here in my client’s garden, the dark red harmonizes beautifully with the surrounding maroon colors from the berberis and loropetalum.
+Here in my client’s garden, the dark red color harmonizes beautifully with the surrounding maroon from the berberis and loropetalum.

 This is a relatively new one for me and, unfortunately, is next to impossible to find.
 But if you’re lucky enough to stumble upon one in the nursery, snatch it up!

-However, unlike the tall, gangly, and leggy varieties that many of us have inherited with our homes (planted decades and decades ago), there are tons of varieties on the market that are amazing.
-Varieties like ‘Lemon Lime’ with lime-green foliage year-round, or ‘Flirt‘ that only grows to 2’x2’, or ‘Plum Passion’ with unusual deep plum foliage for part of the year.
+However, unlike the tall, gangly, and leggy varieties that many of us have inherited with our older homes, there are many varieties on the market that have unique colors and sizes.
+For example, varieties like ‘Lemon Lime’ with lime-green foliage year-round, or ‘Flirt‘ that only grows to 2’x2’, or ‘Plum Passion’ with unusual deep plum foliage for part of the year.

-One of my long-time favorites, ‘Firepower’ knows when to play it cool, letting neighboring plants take center stage once in awhile.
+One of my all-time favorites, ‘Firepower’ knows when to play it cool, letting neighboring plants take center stage.

-Take this one in my garden, for example.
-Throughout most of the year, ‘Firepower’ sits tucked under a towering hydrangea, adding a few subtle tones of blush here and there.
+Throughout most of the year, this ‘Firepower’ in my garden sits tucked under a towering hydrangea, adding a few subtle tones of blush here and there.

-The cold temperatures set this 30″ x 30″ shrub on fire, daring all who walk up my pathway to not gawk.
+The cold temperatures set this shrub on fire, daring all who walk up my pathway to not gawk.

-Just yesterday, in fact, I watched the FedEx guy walk up and stop in his tracks to stare at this plant, seemingly to collect his thoughts before dropping off my package.
+Just yesterday, in fact, I watched the FedEx guy walk up and stop in his tracks to stare at this plant, seeming to collect his thoughts before dropping off my package.

-For years I’ve admired this stand of Nandinas, growing along the outside of a fence that borders a sidewalk, in the blazing hot sun.
+For years I’ve admired this stand of nandinas, growing along the outside of a fence that borders a sidewalk.

 And every year, without fail, they put on a show of color with bright red foliage and huge clusters of berries.

-One of the things Nandinas offer are profuse amounts of bright red berries – just in time for the holidays, too!
+One of the things nandinas offer are profuse amounts of bright red berries – just in time for the holidays!